9 best tram lines to explore Prague + what to see on each route

 Hlubocepy – start/end of walks in the Prokopske Valley

-Lihovar – Mausoleum of David Cerny Statues & Meat Factory Gallery
+Lihovar – Mausoleum of David Cerny Statues & Meat Factory Gallery, new Dvorecky bridge

 Smichovske Nadrazi – trains to Karlstejn Castle, Plzen, Cheb or Marianske Lazne, local buses to towns around Sazava and Vltava rivers and Brdy area (Pribram, Dobris, Mnisek pod Brdy) for amazing walks and day hikes in the woods.